Wetbikeboy2500/web_content_parser/README.md

 ### How to use it

 Currently, the best examples are written in the test file.
-There are examples of making requests directly as well as using the scraper system.
+There are examples of making requests directly as well as integrating into the scraper system.

 ### Wanted Syntax